 Discovering Campden House and Gardens

-As the Heritage Lottery-funded project comes to an end, CCHS has published a book which describes our research findings.
+CCHS has published a book which describes the research findings of our Heritage Lottery Fund project.
 The book includes a biography of Sir Baptist Hicks, the immensely wealthy mercer and moneylender who built the house and created the formal gardens and parc.

 There is a curiosity about the site of Campden House, its association with the Civil War and, later, the disappearance of William Harrison – the so-called ‘Campden Wonder’.
 The challenge is that the house, although undoubtedly very special, existed for just three decades, being burnt down in 1645.
 There is little reliable evidence of what it really looked like and virtually nothing of the house and its spectacular gardens left apart from the beautiful Banqueting Houses.